COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Methodology

 \subsection{Problem Space Coverage Estimation}

-Formally, a \emph{roadmap} is defined as a graph \(\graph = (V, E)\) defined in the configuration space \(\Cf\) of the robot~\cite{orthey_sampling-based_2024}.
-Each vertex \(v \in V\) corresponds to a robot configuration \(q \in \Cf\), while each edge \(e \in E\) represents a collision-free local (straight-edge) path connecting two vertices.
-Roadmaps provide a compact representation of paths and form the basis of multi-query motion planning.~\cite{kavraki_probabilistic_1996, dobson_sparse_2014, coleman_experience-based_2014 }.
+Formally, a \emph{roadmap} is defined as a graph $\graph = (V, E)$ in the robot's configuration space $\Cf$~\cite{orthey_sampling-based_2024}.
+Each vertex $v \in V$ corresponds to a robot configuration $q \in \Cf$, while each edge $e \in E$ represents a collision-free motion between two vertices.
+Solving a query between two configurations amounts to searching for a sequence of edges in $\graph$ that connects the corresponding vertices.
+Roadmaps provide a compact representation of feasible motions and form the basis of multi-query motion planning~\cite{kavraki1996probabilistic, dobson_sparse_2014, coleman_experience-based_2014}.

-In static environments, where \Cf remains unchanged, the validity of roadmap vertices and edges persists, ensuring that any previously feasible path between a start configuration \qs and goal region \Cg remains valid.
-However, in semi-static environments, \Cf(m) depends on the specific arrangement of movable obstacles \Om.
-For a given roadmap \graph, we define $\M_\text{cov}$ as the subset of arrangements that always admit a collision-free path from \qs to \Cg.
-Its complement, $\M_\text{uncov} = \M \setminus \M_\text{cov}$, consists of arrangements that invalidate every collision-free path on \graph.
+As \Cf remains unchanged in static environments, roadmap vertices and edges retain their validity, and therefore any previously feasible path also remains valid.
+However, in semi-static environments, the collision-free space $\Cf(m)$ depends on the specific arrangement $m$ of movable obstacles $\mathcal{O}_m$.
+For a given roadmap $\mathcal{G}$, we define $\mathcal{M}_{\text{cov}} \subseteq \mathcal{M}$ in the arrangement space that admits a collision-free path from start to goal.
+Its complement, $\mathcal{M}_{\text{uncov}} = \mathcal{M} \setminus \mathcal{M}_{\text{cov}}$, consists of arrangements that invalidate all collision-free paths in \graph.
+Thus, the problem-space coverage of \graph (\autoref{eqn:problem_space}) is defined as:

-Thus, the \emph{problem-space coverage} of \graph (\autoref{eqn:problem_space}) is defined as the proportion of obstacle arrangements, out of all possible arrangements in $\M$, that do not invalidate all paths.

-where \(\text{Vol}(\cdot)\) denotes the measure of a subset of obstacle configurations.
-This metric captures the proportion of the semi-static problem space that is guaranteed to be solvable with the given roadmap.
-We note that it is possible that certain regions of $\mathcal{M}$ might generate infeasible problems \cite{li_sampling_2023}.
+where $\text{Vol}(\cdot)$ denotes the measure of a subregion.
+This metric captures the proportion of the semi-static problem space guaranteed to be solvable with \graph.
+Note that some subregions of $\M$ may correspond to inherently infeasible problems \cite{li_sampling_2023}.

-To compute $\mathcal{M}_{\text{uncov}}$ for a given roadmap $\graph$, we first construct a decomposition of $\mathcal{M}$ based on the swept volumes of the edges in $\graph$ in \autoref{subsec:part}, and then determine the decomposed partitions covered by $\graph$ in \autoref{subsec:vol}.